harmonyideas/go-projects/README.md

 FileName      | Description
 ------------- | -------------
-shell.go | Start of a Linux shell.
+shell.go | Start of a basic shell in GO